Greyisheep/dsa-studies/note.md

 - The algorithm should produce a result.
 - The algorithm should complete in a finite amount of time.

-There are two measures of efficiency when it comes to algorithms: time and space Which give birth to the popular phrases: time complexity and space complexity.
+There are two measures of efficiency when it comes to algorithms: time and space.
+Which give birth to the popular phrases: time complexity and space complexity.
+A crucial reason for learning algorithms is to understand what works better in a  given context; when measuring efficiency though, we always use the worst case scenarios as a benchmark, because it can never perform worse than the worst case.

 ## What is time complexity?